 Greenhouse gas (GHG) emissions are a reality in the airline industry, but hot air doesn't have to be.
 JetBlue believes in communicating transparently about climate change in order to educate our customers and crewmembers.
-We are in this together – JetBlue is committed to taking steps to address the emission of GHGs from our flights, and we hope to empower and inspire our customers and crewmembers to offset GHG emissions when they fly.

 Just the facts, ma'am

 - Almost all climate scientists agree that GHG emissions are raising the average temperature of the earth.
 Anytime a fossil fuel is burned, GHGs such as carbon dioxide (CO2) are released.
-These gases trap heat in the atmosphere, altering the climate in ways that can impact almost every aspect of the way we live – from the beautiful places we love to visit to the global agriculture and farming.
+These gases trap heat in the atmosphere, altering the climate in ways that can impact almost every aspect of the way we live – from the beautiful places we love to visit to global agriculture and farming.

 How we're making a difference

 Our GHG emissions from every year of JetBlue's existence are publicly reported, and we have committed to meeting the International Air Transport Association (IATA) targets for GHG emission reductions.
+Emissions are reported here.

 We are part of the industry pledge to: